 before it could hit Earth) were somehow transported to the Alternate Universe

 called Earth-C, which was inhabited by Humanoid Animals

-instead of humans.
+).
 The fragments gave superpowers to various animals, who decided to join together and form their own superhero team, the Zoo Crew.
 They are:

 - Fastback, actually a Country Turtle named Timmy Joe Terrapin who had gained superspeed.